-The NPFC reviewed the actual cost invoices and dailies to confirm that the Claimant had obtained all rights, claims, and causes of actions for the costs claimed.
-The review focused on: (1) whether the actions taken were compensable "removal actions" under OPA and the claims regulations at 33 CFR Part 136 (e.g., actions to prevent, minimize, mitigate the effects of the incident); (2) whether the costs were incurred as a result of these actions; (3) whether the actions taken were determined by the FOSC, to be consistent with the NCP or directed by the FOSC, and (4) whether the costs were adequately documented and reasonable.
+The NPFC reviewed the actual cost invoice to confirm that the claimant had obtained all rights, claims, and causes of actions for the costs claimed.
+The review focused on: (1) whether the actions taken were compensable "removal actions" under OPA and the claims regulations at 33 CFR Part 136 (e.g., actions to prevent, minimize, mitigate the effects of the incident); (2) whether the costs were incurred as a result of these actions; (3) whether the actions taken were detrmined by the FOSC, to be consistent with the NCP or directed by the FOSC, and (4) whether the costs were adequately documented and reasonable.

-The NPFC determines that the approved costs incurred by the Claimant were reasonable and necessary in order to mitigate the effects of the incident.
-Upon review of the information provided by the Claimant, the NPFC determines that the approved costs, that were billed, were in accordance with the rate schedules that were in place at the time the services were rendered.
-The NPFC has denied some costs which are outlined below.
+The NPFC determined that the approved costs incurred by the Claimant were reasonable and necessary in order to mitigate the effects of the incident.
+Upon review of the information provided by the Claimant, the NPFC determined that the approved costs, that were billed, were billed in accordance with the rate schedules that were in place at the time the services were rendered.